robkorn/rust-urbit-http-api/README.md

 ### ShipInterface

-The `ShipInterface` exposes two primary methods that will be useful when creating apps.
+The `ShipInterface` exposes a few useful methods that will be useful when creating apps.

-In short these allow you to create a new `ShipInterface` (thereby authorizing yourself with the ship), and create a new `Channel`.
+The more commonly used methods below these allow you to create a new `ShipInterface` (thereby authorizing yourself with the ship), and create a new `Channel`.

 ```rust
 /// Logs into the given ship and creates a new `ShipInterface`.